jasonhanks/k8v/README.md

 ### Default format

 The default format will show each resource with one line per resource that includes useful information about that resource.
-If the *-a* or *--all-related* parameter is specified then each related resource will show up with indentation to represent a relationship between them.
+If the *-t* or *--related* parameter is specified then each related resource will show up with indentation to represent a relationship between them.

 This allows you to see a lot of information in a hierarchy quickly with filtering capabilities as needed.